vhaghani26/rocketchip/README.md

 ## Post Demo Refinements ##

-To make subsequent analyses easier, you should set two environment variables.
+To make subsequent analyses easier, you should do the following:

-Set `ROCKETCHIP_DATA` to the absolute path of your shared data directory.
-Set `ROCKETCHIP_SRC` to the absolute path of a rocketchip git repo.
-These go in your `.profile`, `.zshrc` or whatever your login shell reads.
++ define `ROCKETCHIP_DATA`
++ define `ROCKETCHIP_SRC`
++ add rocketchip to your `PATH`

+Where do you want to put your local copies of genome and fastq files?
+This should be a shared location where multiple projects can reuse the same genome and fastq files so that you don't have to download them multiple times.

+The rocketchip source directory can also be shared.
+Modify your `.profile`, `.zshrc`, or whatever your shell reads on login with something like to
+following:

 	export ROCKETCHIP_DATA="/share/mylab/data/rocketchip
 	export ROCKETCHIP_SRC="/share/mylab/pkg/rocketchip
+	PATH="$PATH:$ROCKETCHIP_SRC"